About JCC Krakow

 This past year has not only been focused on our Ukraine response efforts.
 We have also continued to rebuild our Jewish community as we resumed in-person programming, welcoming over 200 new Jewish members (most of them Ukrainian) to the JCC.
 All of this could not have been possible without our amazing JCC team.
 We had to hire 40 additional people this past year, in order to handle it all!

 These are just a few of the many accomplishments we have had in the past year which would not have been possible without all of your generous support.
 Thank you again to each and every one of you for all you have already done for the Ukrainian people and the Jewish people of Krakow.
 I cannot wait to see what we will continue to do!

 - Jonathan Ornstein

-We aim to be the place where the local Jewish community feels most at home by providing a nurturing atmosphere and a broad selection of programs at various entry points by meeting people where they are.
-In this way, we also seek to attract new members, many of whom only recently found out about their Jewish roots or have have not yet had an opportunity to engage with their Jewish heritage.
-In a normal year there are 50 events at the JCC every month including educational workshops, Jewish lifecycle events, and social mixers.
+We aim to be the place where the local Jewish community feels most at home by providing a nurturing atmosphere and a broad selection of programs to meet people where they are.
+In this way, we also seek to attract new members, many of whom only recently found out about their Jewish roots or have not yet had an opportunity to engage with their Jewish heritage.
+We host, on average, 54 events at the JCC every month including educational workshops, Jewish lifecycle events, and social mixers.

-The JCC Krakow Senior Club is a home away from home and the center of Jewish life for our 130+ seniors, including over 50 Holocaust survivors.
+The JCC Krakow Senior Club serves 250+ senior members, including 50 Holocaust survivors.
 After the Russian invasion on Ukraine began, we welcomed four Ukrainian Holocaust survivors to our community.
-We provide many services to our seniors including direct welfare aid to help cover heating and medical costs, and food and care package deliveries as well as transportation to and from our building.
-We also offer mental and physical health and wellness classes.
+We provide many services to our seniors including direct welfare aid to help cover heating and medical costs, food and care package deliveries, as well as transportation to and from our building.
+We also offer lectures, workshops, and mental and physical health and wellness classes.
 Overall, we hosted over 250 different programs for our seniors in the past year.

 RIDE FOR THE LIVING